-We earned interest income on our cash balances.
+We earned interest income on our cash balances and investments in U.S. Treasury bills.

-We incurred interest expense on our convertible notes.
+We incurred interest expense on our convertible notes through June 29, 2023.
 Accrued interest was converted into common stock upon commencement of our IPO.

-We received federal research and development tax credits that are recoverable through a refund of Social Security taxes paid by the Company.
+We accumulated federal research and development tax credits in prior tax years that are recoverable through a refund of Social Security taxes paid in current fiscal periods.